 Trolleys will return to Prague in their modern version, at least temporarily.
-As part of the testing of electric buses, the Public Transit Company wants to try charging them through trolley lines during operation, which could extend their operation time.
-A kilometer of trolley lines will be built in the Prosecká street in Prague 8.
+As part of the testing of electric buses, the Public Transit Company wants to try charging them through trolley lines during operation, extending their operation time.
+A kilometre of trolley lines will be built in the Prosecká street in Prague 8.

 The Prague Public Transit Company (DPP) has chosen bus number 140 to be the test subject for the building of the trolley lines.

 “This bus line was chosen because there is a steep hill on its track that is very hard on the batteries of the electric bus and could shorten their lifespan,” said the spokeswoman for The Prague Public Transit Company Aneta Řehková.

 The Prague transit company is also counting with electric buses on the backbone lines, which connect the city’s outskirts with the centre.
 However, the metropolis is quite a hilly area, and the electric buses must first overcome over this obstacle as well.